Water Gardens

 Plants for Your Water Garden

-Before you start buying plants for your water garden, it's important to have a plan.
+It's important to have a plan before you start buying plants for your water garden.
 Water garden plants are grouped based on how and where they grow, and they're typically labeled as floating, submerged, or emergent.
 It's a good idea to include a mix of all three.

-Water lilies are floating plants that produces beautiful flowers in many colors.
+Water lilies are floating plants that produce beautiful flowers in many colors.
 Their leaves shade the water and help reduce algal growth.
+You can choose either tropical or hardy varieties, depending on when you would like to see blooms.

 Some water garden plants can also benefit wildlife.
 Yellow canna is a tall emergent plant that has bright yellow flowers that draw butterflies, and pickerel weed produces lavender, pink, or white flowers that attract bees.